Welcome to the

-Try a Sedge Lawn Conversion – Landscape Ideas to help Save the Planet
+Try a Sedge Lawn Conversion – How to use Meadow Grasses Instead of Lawn

 Sedge lawns are a smart environmental alternative to traditional lawns.
-While traditional lawns are resource intensive (i.e. mowing,fertilizing, and watering avoe rainfall levels typically reuired), sedge lawns are often less taxing.
+While traditional lawns are resource intensive (i.e., mowing, fertilizing, and watering above rainfall levels are typically required), sedge lawns are often less taxing.
+Undergoing a lawn conversion from turf grass to a native meadow grass, like sedges, will increase biodiversity, help the native ecosystem, and require fewer resources and much less mowing.

 Sedges are close botanical cousins of the conventional grasses that make up traditional lawns.
-But what we consider traditional lawns in the USA are typically monocultures of turf grasses that have been imported from other parts of the world and are not native.
-The native sedges tend to require little or no mowing, fertilizing, or chemicals.
-Some also require less water than many conventional turf grasses or if dealing with a wet area, are more tolerant of moist conditions or shade.
+But what we consider traditional lawns in the USA are typically monocultures of turf grasses imported from other parts of the world and not native.
+The native sedges require little or no mowing, fertilizing, or chemicals.
+Some also require less water than conventional turf grasses or are more tolerant of moist conditions or shade if dealing with a wet area.

 Different sedge varieties thrive in various regions of the US.
-Growing them can help restore some of the local character that existed with native sods.
+Growing them can help restore some of the local character that existed with native sod grasses..

-If you are interested to learn more, John Greenlee has written a book called Easy Lawns (Brooklyn Botanic Garden All-Region Guide) that talks about sedge lawns.
-It is a guide to identify the best lawn for your situation and will show you how to successfully convert it from your existing grass.
+If you are interested to learn more, John Greenlee has written a book called Easy Lawns (Brooklyn Botanic Garden All-Region Guide), that talks about sedge lawns.
+It is a guide to identifying the best lawn for your situation and will show you how to convert it from your existing grass successfully.

-He has identified five sedges that show promise as substitutes for traditional lawn grasses in a wide range of areas.
+He has identified five sedges that show promise as substitutes for traditional lawn grasses in many areas.

 Amsonia tabermontana and Carex pensylvanica by J Biochemist